 3 Key Takeaways:

-• Best practices for writing a good resume introduction and how to customize it for each job post using the AI Resume Builder
+- Best practices for how to start a resume and customize it for each job post using the AI Resume Builder

-In this post, you'll learn the different types of resume introductions and how to write them.
+In this post, you'll learn the different types of resume introductions and how to start a resume.
 Plus, you’ll learn how to customize your resume introduction to make it stand out and get resume introduction examples to use as a guide for creating your own.

 Struggling to write your resume introduction?
 Make one fast with Teal's AI Resume Builder.

-A resume introduction, not to be confused with a resume headline, is a brief statement that appears at the beginning of your resume, summarizing your professional background and qualifications.
+A resume introduction is a brief statement that appears at the beginning of your resume, summarizing your professional background and qualifications.
 You might also hear this section called a professional summary, resume summary statement, career summary, short professional bio, resume objective, or personal statement.

 Your resume's opening statement might include information on your educational background, relevant skills, work experience, or anything else that counts toward your strongest selling points.
 The idea is simply to provide a concise, well-written overview of any relevant information that will grab the employer's attention.